whage/thesis/thesis.md

 same location in memory which in turn guarantees that load/store operations through those pointers cannot interfere.
 This allows the compiler to do more aggressive instruction scheduling.

-Type information is also useful in the optimization of method dispatch in object-oriented languages:
+Type information is also useful in the optimization of method dispatch in object-oriented languages.
+[@leroy-intro-tic98]

 > General method dispatch is an expensive operation, involving a run-time lookup of the code associated to the method in
 > the object’s method suite, followed by a costly indirect jump to that code.
 In a class-based language, if the actual